When to Match: A Cost-Balancing Principle for Dynamic Markets: Competitive Ratio Analysis

 \section{Competitive Ratio Analysis}

 This section provides rigorous performance guarantees for the Cost-Balancing algorithm and establishes fundamental limits on what any online algorithm can achieve.
 Our analysis yields three main results.
-First, we prove that the CB algorithm achieves a competitive ratio of $(1+\sqrt{\Gamma})$, guaranteeing that its cost is within a constant factor of the offline optimum regardless of the arrival pattern (Section~\ref{subsec:proof_main}).
+First, we prove that CB is 2-competitive on finite balanced instances under $\alpha=1$, with the full family bound $1+\max\{\alpha,1/\alpha\}$ (Section~\ref{subsec:proof_main}).
 Second, we demonstrate that standard heuristics, including greedy and fixed-threshold policies, have unbounded competitive ratios, meaning they can perform arbitrarily worse than the optimum in adversarial scenarios (Section~\ref{subsec:benchmarks}).
-Third, we establish a universal lower bound of $(\sqrt{5}+1)/2$ (the golden ratio) on the competitive ratio achievable by any online algorithm, quantifying the fundamental price of uncertainty in this problem (Section~\ref{subsec:lower_bound}).
-All analysis is conducted on the base model defined in Section~\ref{sec:model}.
+Third, we prove a matching factor-$2$ lower bound over the full class of monotone complete-tuple matching-cost functions, so the upper and lower bounds together identify the optimal deterministic competitive ratio in the base model (Section~\ref{subsec:lower_bound}).
+These results establish the benchmark guarantee for the complete-tuple queue-length framework defined in Section~\ref{sec:model}; Section~\ref{sec:extensions} then examines how far the guarantee extends beyond that base structure.